 Students considering the secondary field should consult with the Administrative and Program Director at email@example.com as soon as possible.

 Students working towards a secondary field in EMR can reach out to members of the Faculty Advisory Committee for guidance on course path, extracurricular options, and other questions.
-See the EMR website for a list of affiliated faculty members.
+See the EMR website for a list of affiliated faculty members and course catalog archives.